 We do not have an audit committee.
-Our Board preapproves all services provided by our independent registered public accounting firm.
-However, all of the above services and fees were reviewed and approved by the Board for the respective services were rendered.
+Our Board of Directors preapproves all services provided by our independent registered public accounting firm.
+All of the above services and fees were reviewed and approved by the Board of Directors before the respective services were rendered.

-PART IV
+Part IV

 ITEM 15.
-EXHIBITS
+EXHIBITS AND FINANCIAL STATEMENT SCHEDULES